-What many Australians don’t know is that you are not necessarily covered by Medicare on a cruise – even if it’s in Australian waters.
-There may be expensive on board health care costs as once your cruise ship has left port you are not covered by Medicare or your current private health care provider.
+What many Australians don’t realise is that you are not necessarily covered by Medicare on a cruise – even if it’s in Australian waters.
+There may be expensive on board health care costs; once your cruise ship has left port, you most likely WON’T receive cover by Medicare or your current private health care provider.

-So once you have your travel insurance sorted for your cruise holiday – here are a few tips and information to get the most out of your trip.
+Once you have your travel insurance sorted for your cruise holiday – here are some useful tips and information to get the most out of your trip.

 Bring an alarm clock

-A lot of cruise ship rooms will not have a clock with an alarm clock.
-You want to ensure that you have plenty of time for check out, as housekeepers advise that when people sleep in and pack up in a rush they tend to leave things behind.
+A lot of cruise ship rooms will not have a clock with an alarm.
+To avoid oversleeping and packing up in a rush, ensure that you wake up with plenty of time before check out; housekeepers advise that when people pack up in a hurry, they tend to leave things behind.

 Avoid roaming charges on your mobile phone

-If you are going to use your phone as an alarm, put it in Flight Mode so it doesn’t incur roaming charges.
-Also if you’re travelling with a group, some people find it economical and convenient to use walkie talkies instead to communicate whilst on the ship.
+If you are going to use your phone as an alarm, put it in Flight Mode, so it doesn’t incur roaming charges.
+If you’re travelling with a group, some people find it economical and convenient to use walkie-talkies instead to communicate while on the ship.

-When you're docked, if time permits walk an extra block or two from the docks.
-Tourist traps situated right around the docks will charge much more for internet access.
+Wi-Fi onboard cruise ships does not come cheap.
+To save racking up an expensive internet bill, wait until the ship has made port and if time permits, walk an extra block or two from the docks to find internet facilities; tourist traps situated right around the docks will charge much more for internet access.

 Check the decking plans before you book